crobertsonhpe/sdwan_chaos_monkey/README.md

 4. **Identifies** WAN-side interfaces (excludes link-local addresses)
 5. **Builds** test target inventory

+Note: The solution does not currently support "ip alias interfaces" so if the WAN side is using untagged sub-interfaces with different WAN labels it will shut down the entire interface this could lead to full outage events when only partial or no-impact is expected.

 ### Chaos Testing Phase

 1. **Selects** next interface in rotation